Fu, Zheng John

 Biochemistry, Cancer Biology, Cell and Developmental Biology

-Project 1: Elucidate the molecular basis of CILK1 dysfunction in human ciliopathies
+Project 1: Elucidate the molecular basis of the respiratory distress in human ECO Syndrome

 CILK1 is an essential gene in development.
-Loss-of-function mutations in human CILK1 gene are associated with ciliopathies such as human ECO (endocrine-cerebral-osteodysplasia) syndrome.
-A major research focus in my lab is to elucidate the cellular and molecular basis underlying the developmental defects that lead to the perinatal lethality phenotype of ECO ciliopathy using Cilk1 mutant knock-in mouse models.
+A loss-of-function mutation R272Q in human CILK1 gene is the causative mutation for human ECO (endocrine-cerebral-osteodysplasia) syndrome associated with developmental anomalies in multiple organ systems.
+A major research focus in my lab is to elucidate the cellular and molecular basis underlying the developmental defects that lead to the perinatal lethality phenotype of ECO using Cilk1 R272Q knock-in mouse model.

 Project 2: Elucidate the role of ICK in intestinal epithelial injury repair and regeneration